samuelnilsson/lossy-music-mirror/README.md

 ## Usage

 ### Prerequisites
-In order to use the package, node (tested with version 8 and higher) and npm are required.
+In order to use the package, node (tested with version 8 and higher), npm and [ffmpeg](https://www.ffmpeg.org) are required.

 ### Installation
 The package is installed by issuing the following command: